the-ai-engineer/ai-agents-from-scratch/07-tool-calling/README.md

 ## Assignment

-Build a multi-tool assistant with automatic schema generation:
+Build a multi-tool file system assistant:

-1. **Weather tool**: Get current weather for any city
-2. **Calculator tool**: Perform mathematical calculations
-3. **Email validator tool**: Check if an email address is valid format
+1. **List files tool**: List all files in a directory
+2. **Read file tool**: Read the contents of a text file
+3. **File info tool**: Get file size and modification time
-4. **Time tool** (bonus): Get current time in different timezones with optional format parameter
+4. **Search files tool** (bonus): Search for text within files with optional case-sensitive parameter

 Requirements:
+- Start with manual JSON schemas for at least one tool
-- Use the `@tool` decorator for all tools
+- Use the dataclass helper for the others
 - Implement the tool registry pattern
 - Include at least one tool with optional parameters
-- Write comprehensive docstrings with Args sections
+- Write comprehensive docstrings
 - Test with 5+ questions that exercise different tools
 - Include error handling that returns clear messages

 Test cases should include:
-- A question that needs each individual tool
+- "What files are in the current directory?" (list files)
+- "Read the README.md file" (read file)
+- "What is the size of examples.py?" (file info)
-- A question that needs no tools (tests LLM judgment)
+- "What is Python?" (needs no tools - tests LLM judgment)
-- A question that causes an error (tests error handling)
+- "Read the file xyz123.txt" (causes FileNotFoundError - tests error handling)

 ## Next Steps